 Cultural differences may sometimes lead to misunderstanding and resentment.
 A thumb-up in America for instance, could mean “great job” or “I agree”, whereas in the Middle East it is considered a swear word.
-If you’ve ever been to a Thai temple tour, you may have noticed that people would take their shoes off at the entrance, whereas if you go to a church you could keep your shoes on.
+If you’ve ever been on a Thai temple tour, you may have noticed that people would take their shoes off at the entrance, whereas if you go to a church you could keep your shoes on.
 These differences are what make each culture unique.
 Understanding cultural differences and learning about them might help make your stay in a foreign country a bit more pleasant because you’ll learn to see things from the other side.
-This article focuses on Thailand etiquette as to provide you with a better understanding of their culture in case you would like to go live there (or if you’re already living there).

-If you’re a foreigner living in Thailand, there may come a time when you have so many questions of the way things work in the country.
+If you’re a foreigner living in Thailand, there may come a time when you question the way things work in the country.
 Why do Thai people smile even if they don’t feel like it?
 If Thai people are known to be very polite, then why do they bluntly talk about your weight and skin color?
 Why do Thai people walk so slow but drive so fast?
 How many meals do Thai people eat?
 Why do Thai people use the word “sawadee” for both hello and goodbye?